conveyal/analysis-ui/docs/analysis/index.md

 The main analysis page is for generating :term:`isochrones<isochrone>` (travel time contours) from selected origins.
 To enter analysis mode, click the <i class="fa fa-area-chart"></i> icon on the sidebar.
 To start an analysis, ensure a :term:`project` and :term:`scenario` are selected.

 To retrieve results for the origin marker shown on the map, you can either move the marker to a new location or click the *fetch results* button at the top.

+<br><span class="btn btn-info"><i class="fa fa-refresh"></i> Fetch results</span>

 This will initialize a compute cluster which may take a minute to start up.
 If this is your first time performing an analysis with a given :term:`bundle<gtfs bundle>`, it may take some time to build the network.
 This only needs to be done once for each bundle.
 For more information, see :ref:`why_the_wait`